A blue and white logo advertising cataract awareness month.

 Fact or Fiction?
 “Overusing” your eyes will cause cataracts.

 This is also fiction.
 Cataracts are not made worse by close work such as reading, sewing, watching movies, or looking at television.
 Those up-close activities can lead to a slew of other conditions if overdone, though.
 You can develop refractive errors, like myopia.
 And, you can experience headaches and eye strain from Computer Vision Syndrome.
-It’s not so much “overusing” as “using too much in the wrong ways”.
+It’s not so much “overusing” as “using too much in the wrong ways.”
 If you’ll be spending many hours on the computer, make sure you take breaks often.
-The 10-10-10 Rule will help keep the eye strain at bay.
+The 10-10-10 Rule will help keep eye strain at bay.
+But it’s important (and comforting) to remember that this type of work will not cause cataracts.

 Fact or Fiction?
 You can “catch” a cataract from someone who has one.

 This is clearly fiction!
 Cataracts are not contagious.
 They are, however, affected by genetics.
 If your parents and grandparents all developed cataracts in old age, you have a higher likelihood of also developing them.
-For people with cataracts in their family health, learning about cataracts and how to prevent them is key.
+For people with cataracts in their family, learning about cataracts, your family health history, and how to prevent them is key.

 Fact or Fiction?
-Cataracts are caused solely by old age.
+Cataracts occur solely in old age.

 Fiction.
 Although most common in people over 60, cataracts can occur at any age.
+But what causes cataracts?
 When cataracts occur in younger patients, they are usually caused by a chronic medical condition, eye trauma, or certain prescription drugs.
 Fetal exposure to infection, radiation, steroids, alcohol, and other substances of abuse during pregnancy are risk factors for congenital cataracts.

 For adults, risk factors may include smoking, steroid use, and deficiencies in certain vitamins and minerals.
 Prolonged exposure to sunlight, specifically ultraviolet B (UVB), is a definite risk factor for cataracts.
 Medical conditions such as diabetes, myotonic dystrophy, or Wilson’s disease increase the risk for cataracts, regardless of age.
 Women and African Americans are at increased risk as well.

 Fact or Fiction?
-Cataracts are painful and always lead to blindness.
+Cataracts always lead to blindness.

 Fact or Fiction?
 A cataract must be “ripe” before it is removed.